 By the time you finish reading this paragraph, someone will have committed suicide.
 Approximately 90% of the people who take their own lives have suffered from a mood disorder like bipolar (which affects approximately 5.7 million Americans) according to the National Institute of Health.
 In late 2018, the CDC released a report stating the suicide rate in the United States was at a 50-year peak.
 With the popularity of the ABC show A Million Little Things, and the recent suicides of prominent figures like Kate Spade, Anthony Bourdain, Margot Kidder and Robin Williams, who all struggled with bipolar disorder, this is the ideal time to shed light on suicide, and this mysterious and often fatal illness.
 My book, Daddy Issues: A Memoir, takes a unique approach to the bipolar narrative, showing what this illness looks like from the outside and feels like from the inside, and it also tackles suicide, and how bipolar disorder affects families.

 “She has blue eyes.”
 That was the first thing my dad said about me when I was born.
 He had blue eyes.
 It saddens me to think he was looking for something we had in common from the first moment he saw me.
 All babies are born with blue eyes, but mine turned hazel.
 As long as he lived, he never knew we actually did have something in common: bipolar disorder.

-When I was a kid, my mom told me my dad had “manic depression.”
-To me, that called to mind a pot of boiling water, lid vibrating, steam escaping, about to explode at any moment.
+When I was a kid, my dad was like a pot of boiling water, lid vibrating, steam escaping, about to explode at any moment.
 He’d spend thousands of dollars on Rolex watches and high-end stereo equipment, then he’d lock himself in his bedroom for days.
 One day, he’d affectionately tease me until I giggled, the next day, he’d angrily snap at me for no reason.
 His outbursts terrified me.
 I exhausted myself trying to make sense of his actions, always taking them personally.